YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 ![alt text][image5]

 2. In mountain track (track 2), there are more shadows and plants on the road, and that might generate noises and lead to bad prediction performance.
 The model could be trained with artificial noises such as shadow or blot to increase the robustness.
+The simulator could also capture data using the "fast" graphics quality setting to investigate imagery which includes shadows, and this is especially important to generalize the model to work in different environment.

 The following figure shows the view of 10 frames with noise of random shadowing